 - It is at this stage the procedures now vary from the traditional.
 If coddling an egg to simply partially cook it, the heat would be reduced to achieve barely a simmer and the eggs cooked for five or six minutes.

 - To cook them equivalent to boiled/poached eggs, the boil should be maintained for seven to nine minutes, depending upon preference.

 Note: It is important also to note that the eggs featured on this page were coddled from room temperature and eggs taken straight from the refrigerator will require a minute or two longer.

 Step 3: Removing the Egg Coddlers From the Boiling Water

 It should go without saying that although children may wish to help in many of the fun parts of egg coddling and preparing the accompaniments, this bit is very much for adults only.

 - Wrap the towel over and around the egg coddler.
 Use one hand to steady the coddler and the other to unscrew the lid.
-Unscrew the lid proper and not by holding the ring
+Unscrew the lid properly and not by holding the ring.

 Coddled Eggs and Toasted Bread Recipe Ideas